Staffordshire Rangers: 3/5th Battalion

 A reserve battalion, designated the 3/5th, was formed in May 1915 at Catterick, moving to Grantham in October 1915.
-In April 1916 it was redesignated the 5th Reserve Battalion, North Staffs, and in September absorbed the 6th Reserve Battalion (formerly the 3/6th Bn from Burton-upon-Trent).
+In April 1916, it was redesignated the 5th Reserve Battalion, North Staffs, and in September absorbed the 6th Reserve Battalion (formerly the 3/6th Bn from Burton-upon-Trent) and joined the North Midland Reserve Brigade.
 It moved to Lincoln in March 1917 and to the coast at Mablethorpe in July.
 It remained in the United Kingdom as a training unit in the North Midland Reserve Brigade of the TF until the end of the war.

 Interwar years

-On 7 February 1920 the 5th North Staffs was reformed in the TF (reconstituted as the Territorial Army in 1921).
-Once again it was in 137 (Staffordshire) Bde in 46th (North Midland) Division.
+On 7 February 1920, the 5th North Staffs was reformed in the TF (reconstituted as the Territorial Army in 1921).
+Once again, it was in 137 (Staffordshire) Bde in 46th (North Midland) Division.

-In December 1936 the 46th (North Midland) Division was disbanded and its headquarters was reconstituted as 2nd Anti-Aircraft Division to control the increasing number of anti-aircraft (AA) units being created in the Midlands and North of England.
+In December 1936, the 46th (North Midland) Division was disbanded and its headquarters was reconstituted as 2nd Anti-Aircraft Division to control the increasing number of anti-aircraft (AA) units being created in the Midlands and North of England.
 At the same time, several of its infantry battalions were converted into searchlight battalions of the Royal Engineers (RE).
 The 5th North Staffs was one of these, becoming 41st (5th North Staffordshire Regiment) Anti-Aircraft Battalion, RE (TA) with HQ and 362–364 AA Companies at Winton Terrace, Stoke, and 365 AA Company at the Drill Hall, Newcastle-under-Lyme.
 It formed part of 33rd (Western) Anti-Aircraft Group in 2 AA Division.

 World War II

 Mobilisation

 As tensions rose at the time of the Munich Crisis, the TA's AA units were mobilised on 23 September 1938, with units manning their emergency positions within 24 hours, even though many did not yet have their full complement of men or equipment.
 The emergency lasted three weeks, and they were stood down on 13 October.
 Afterwards, Britain's AA defences were further strengthened.
 4th AA Division was formed in 1938 and 33 AA Brigade was transferred to it, while all TA AA formations were brought under a newly created Anti-Aircraft Command in February 1939.
-In June a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
+In June, a partial mobilisation of TA units was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.

-On the outbreak of war a new 54th AA Brigade was forming in 4 AA Division, and 41 AA Battalion was to join it, but the orders to mobilise on 22 August 1939 were actually issued to the battalion by 34th (South Midland) AA Brigade.
+On the outbreak of war, a new 54th AA Brigade was forming in 4 AA Division, and 41 AA Battalion was to join it, but the orders to mobilise on 22 August 1939 were actually issued to the battalion by 34th (South Midland) AA Brigade.